Originally Posted: Monday, February 7th, 2022

-A happy marriage takes work, even when you’re angry and hurt.
+A happy marriage and healthy relationship takes work, even when you’re angry and hurt.
 No good comes from losing your temper and saying something that you can never take back.

 And when push comes to shove, we set it all aside and become the dream team again!
 Yes, even when we are mad at each other.

 And when we work it out, we leave it in the past.
 There is no point in bringing up past mistakes of your partner when they are trying to do better.
 None of us like to reminded of how we messed up.

 Leave pasts mistakes in the past, and you can start working toward the future with less baggage.

 I am relatively new to being a working woman.
 My blog at a month old made $0.36, and I was over the moon.
 What does my hubby do when I tell him the news?
 He congratulates me and we soft high five!

 When my husband had hip surgery in 2016, we slept on the sleeper sofa for a month.
 On the day that they cleared him to climb the stairs, I shared his triumph on Facebook and cheered him on!